scenehub4d/SceneHub/README.md

 - **Example geometry outputs** (1 frame per scene) including Gaussian Splatting, mesh, and point cloud

 This partial set is sufficient for prototyping and evaluating pipeline compatibility.

-⚠️ The **full dataset**, including all RGB-D frames, will be made available soon once long-term hosting is arranged.
-Stay tuned!

 ## Dataset Structure